packagist/private-packagist-docs/docs/pull-request-comments.md

 Private Packagist pull request comments help you review dependency changes in your VCS repositories.
 Every time a composer.lock file changes in one of your repositories, we comment on the pull request with a human-readable summary, links to diffs and changelogs for you to review.
-Pull request comments are available for synchronizations with GitHub (Enterprise), GitLab and Bitbucket.
+Pull request comments are available for synchronizations with GitHub, GitLab, and Bitbucket as well as GitHub Enterprise, and self-managed GitLab.

 We detect two kinds of changes:
-* Packages that are added, removed or where the version changed
+* Package changes: Additions, removals, upgrades, and downgrades
-* Packages with important metadata changes, like changes to the source or dist URL or if the reference changes for a tag
+* Important metadata changes: Changes to the source or dist download URLs or if the commit reference changes for an otherwise unmodified version number

 If you installed our GitHub App, then the private-packagist bot will comment on your pull requests.
 In all other cases, the comments will be created by the credential owner.
 Please note that for synchronizations with Bitbucket, you will